magomimmo/modern-cljs/doc/second-edition/tutorial-03.md

 Elapsed time: 19.929 sec
 ```

-You can then repeat all the tests we already shown in [Tutorial-02][1]
+You can then repeat all the tests we already shown in [Tutorial 2][1]
 including the bREPL creation from a nrepl client.

 Not bad.
 You now have a very simple command, `boot dev`, to launch a